 Did you know you can apply for housing at any time?
-But if you haven't already, you will apply for housing or complete an Exemption Form at New Student Orientation.
+But if you haven't already, you will learn more about housing at New Student Orientation.

 Complete the current year's Free Application for Federal Student Aid (FAFSA) or pay your $200 advance registration payment.